Flux Knowledge Base

-Copilot Knowledge Base allows you to teach Flux Copilot how you work—once, and it remembers forever.
-This persistent memory system helps Copilot retain your design preferences, best practices, and project-specific guidance across conversations.
+Flux Knowledge Base allows you to teach Flux how you work—once, and it remembers forever.
+This persistent memory system helps Flux retain your design preferences, best practices, and project-specific guidance across conversations.

 Overview

-The Knowledge Base feature enables Copilot to automatically apply your design context during conversations without requiring you to repeat the same instructions.
-Whether it's your preferred components, naming conventions, review checklists, or layout guidelines—Knowledge Base helps Copilot work like someone who's been on your team for years.
+The Knowledge Base feature enables Flux to automatically apply your design context during conversations without requiring you to repeat the same instructions.
+Whether it's your preferred components, naming conventions, review checklists, or layout guidelines—Knowledge Base helps Flux work like someone who's been on your team for years.

 What is Knowledge?

-Knowledge is persistent memory for Copilot that stores information about how you design, allowing it to apply that context automatically during conversations.
+Knowledge is persistent memory for Flux that stores information about how you design, allowing it to apply that context automatically during conversations.

 You can save Knowledge about: